pellepelster/pages/solidblocks.de/content/_index.en.md

 <div class="feature-divider"></div>

-{{<feature-container title="Logging and Monitoring" >}}
+{{<feature-container title="Logging & Monitoring" >}}
   {{<feature-row>}}

     {{<feature title="Logs" iconClasses="fa-server solidblocks-green">}}
-      Logging platforms like Elastic.co can be used to ingest all application and VM logs and help to resolve errors and debug application state and health.
+      Logging platforms like Elastic.co can be used to ingest all application and VM logs and help to detect and resolve errors early on.
+Also haveing central logs can help to and debug bugs.
     {{</feature>}}

     {{<feature title="Metrics" iconClasses="fa-chart-line solidblocks-orange">}}
       Application and VM metrics can be gathered on analytics platforms, such as Grafana or Elastic.co.
-These platforms are useful for detecting and visualizing application usage, performance, long-term trends, and aiding in sizing decisions.
+These platforms are useful for detecting and visualizing application usage, performance, long-term trends, and can help in sizing decisions.
     {{</feature>}}

     {{<feature title="Tagging" iconClasses="fa-tag solidblocks-yellow">}}
-      Logs and metrics are tagged with information about the environment, service, version, etc., and are enriched with events such as deployments.
+      All logs and metrics are tagged with information about the environment, service, version, etc., and are also enriched with events such as deployments.
 This makes it easy to correlate issues and bugs with different application versions and deployments.
     {{</feature>}}

   {{</feature-row>}}